Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 Then chop 2 stalks of celery

-We will also need another tablespoon of cajun seasoning, 1 tablespoon of hot sauce, 1 tablespoon of Worcestershire sauce and a pinch each of kosher salt and ground black pepper
+We will also need another tablespoon of Cajun seasoning, 1 tablespoon of hot sauce, 1 tablespoon of Worcestershire sauce and a pinch each of kosher salt and ground black pepper

 Okay!
 Now that we are prepped, let’s get cooking